Do you own a company? If you do, how many of your customers are from countries under the EU?

 The internet has drastically changed the way of communication and the handling of everyday tasks.
 Every day we are using the internet for different purposes.
 We send emails, we transfer our documents, we use the internet in paying, we use e-commerce in purchasing goods, all these activities we have to do by giving our personal data online without thinking a second thought.

-Have you ever thought of discovering that how much data have you shared online? and what would be happened after giving the information?
+Have you ever thought of discovering how much data have you shared online? and what would be happened after giving the information?

 It could be bank-related information, contacts, address, social media posts, IP address, registration in different sites and even the sites you have visited all are stored digitally.